FlashDrag/js-validator/README.md

 _The JSValidator is a static web service that deployed on Netlify from GitHub and using Netlify Serverless Functions to hide the JSHint API key from the public_

-**The Simple implementation** of the JSValidator with exposed API key and withouth using the back-end code can be found on the branch [no-netlify]().
+**The Simple implementation** of the JSValidator with exposed API key and withouth using the back-end functions and jQuery can be found on the branch [no-netlify](https://github.com/FlashDrag/js-validator/commits/no-netlify).
 This branch is not deployed.

 ### How to receive and use the CodeInstitute JSHint API?